ulizama/TiFastlane/docs/IOS.md

 	tifast send -c otherconfig.cfg

 This will make TiFastlane use the `otherconfig.cfg` file instead of the default `tifastlane.cfg`.
 All methods accept the configuration override.

+## XCode 8.3+ and Titanium 6.0.3+

+Starting from XCode 8.3 the legacy build API was removed, so the way TiFastlane used to build the app broke.
+We fixed this issue on TiFast 0.9, but this change could break your builds on older versions of XCode and Titanium.
+If you want to force TiFast to use the old way to package you can do it using the `--legacy` option:

+	tifast send --legacy